medic/cht-core/kubernetes-archv3/README.md

 `echo -n 'QWxhZGRpbjpvcGVuIHNlc2FtZQ==' | base64 --decode`

-You can deploy these files in you local Kubernetes set up from docker desktop on MACO or using a Kubernetes engine like microk8s or k3s on Linux.
+You can deploy these files in you local Kubernetes set up from docker desktop on MACOS or using a Kubernetes engine like microk8s or k3s on Linux.

 ## Steps to run this set up in a local Kubernetes set up.